A two-wheeler with a four-wheeler feel

 Sænautasel

-Driving on your own
+With your own vehicle

 Þóristindur / Vatnsfell (F228)